pywbem/pywbem/docs/client.rst

 returns an :term:`X.509` server certificate to the client (unless anonymous ciphers are used, which is not recommended).

-The PyWBEM client performs the following verifications on the server certificate returned by the WBEM server:
+Pywbem performs the following verifications on the server certificate returned by the WBEM server:

 * Validation of the server certificate against the CA certificates specified in the `ca_certs` parameter.
 This is done by the TLS/SSL components used by